OreCruncher/DynamicSurroundings/rtd/source/features/rainripples.rst

 - Original.
 The texture as seen in the capture above.
 - Circle.
 Similar to Original but darker in color.
 - Square.
 Takes on a blocky form that fits within the Minecraft square paradigm.
+- Pixelated.
+Even more Minecraft like with squarish elements.

 As you can see above a squid decided to photobomb the screen capture.